-The Board of Directors has 12 members, who are elected at the GEMN Annual Meeting.
+The Board of Directors has 12 members, who are elected at the GEMN Annual Meeting, usually in April or May.
 Members serve staggered three-year terms, to a maximum of two terms.
-Below are the Board members for the 2023-24 ministry year, along with their affiliations.
+Below are the Board members for the 2024-25 ministry year, along with their affiliations – plus the Treasurer, who currently is not a member but serves on the Executive Committee.
 GEMN welcomes expressions of interest in Board membership – drop a note to gemn@gemn.org!

 The Rev. Jean Beniste, M.Div.

 “A native of Haiti, I was raised in the Roman Catholic tradition, where I worked as a missionary in Haiti and the Dominican Republic.
-In 2001, I married Monica Beniste (originally from Mexico) who is the mother our two daughters, Annelise and Solange.
+In 2001, I married Monica Beniste (originally from Mexico) who is the mother of our two daughters, Annelise and Solange.
 We are an intercultural family with a joyful spirit.
-I am fluent in four languages, (Creole, French, Spanish and English).
-In 2003, I was received into the Episcopal Church at Trinity Cathedral in Miami, where I discerned a call to become an Episcopal priest.
-I attended Virginia Seminary and in 2014 was ordained to the priesthood.
-I began my ordained ministry at St. Paul’s Parish in Washington, D.C., and then became the missionary priest-in-charge of Holy Redeemer Episcopal Church, a bilingual ministry in Lake Worth, Florida.
-I was later canon for Latino ministry at Christ Church Cathedral, Indianapolis.
-I am currently rector of St. Paul’s Church in Concord, New Hampshire; previously I was a member fo the Global Mission Commission of the Diocese of Chicago.
+We like meeting people and making new friends, and we love to share our culture with others.
+I am fluent in four languages: Creole, French, Spanish and English.
+In 2003, I was received into the Episcopal Church at Trinity Cathedral in Miami, Florida, where I discerned a call to become an Episcopal priest.
+I attended the Virginia Theological Seminary and in 2014 was ordained to the priesthood.
+I began my ordained ministry at St. Paul’s Parish, K Street, in Washington, D.C., and then became the missionary priest-in-charge of Holy Redeemer Episcopal Church, a bilingual ministry in Lake Worth, Florida.
+I was later canon for Latino ministry at Christ Church Cathedral, Indianapolis, then rector of Christ Church, Waukegan, in the Diocese of Chicago.
+Currently I am rector of St. Paul’s Church in Concord, New Hampshire.
 As a missionary in the Episcopal Church, I enjoy ministering in cross-cultural contexts and speaking about mission.
 I dialogue with groups and cultures to discover God’s revelation in other cultures and help people discover God in their own culture.”

 Standing Commission on World Mission and Diocese of Vermont